 New products are made from high quality stainless steel with an aluminum core and multiple layered ceramic interior coating.
 The stainless still base makes this cookware compatible with induction ranges, while the aluminum core helps with better heat conductivity.

 The new qualities include better heat resistance.
 Some of the newer coatings are oven safe up to 850° F.

 There are some brands with a dishwasher safe coating for extra added convenience.

 Most ceramic non-stick coatings are applied using a sol-gel process.
-Sol-gel coating is a process that converts an inorganic liquid substance into a gel that can be applied to any metal.
+The sol-gel coating is a process that converts an inorganic liquid substance into a gel that can be applied to any metal.
 Sol-gel coatings are generally applied either by spray or dipping the item in the mineral gel followed by a high heat firing process known as curing.